voxeet/comms-sdk-unreal/README.md

 # Dolby.io Virtual World plugin for Unreal Engine
-Plugin integrating [Dolby.io Communications](https://dolby.io) with the Unreal Engine.
+Plugin integrating [Dolby.io Communications APIs](https://dolby.io) with the Unreal Engine.

 ## Supported platforms
 The plugin is compatible with the following Unreal Engine versions: